-For up to five users, Toggl Plan is completely free.
-Need premium features?
+For solo users, Toggl Plan is completely free.
+Need team features?
 It’s just $8 per user/month with no minimum on user numbers.

 Forecast offers a simple tool for managing all types of projects.
 Built on a sophisticated AI engine, its strength comes from its automatic ability to deconflict tasks against other projects.

 Its timeline allows you to manage dependencies at a glance.
 This is useful when setting up ceremonies such as stand-ups, sprints, and backlog refinements.